N-Haitu31/holbertonschool-shell/init_files_variables_and_expansions/README.md

 3-paths : Create a script that counts the number of directories in the PATH.

 4-global_variables : script that lists environment variables.

+5-local_variables : script that lists all local variables and environment variables, and functions.